Understanding Einstein’s Special Relativity Physics

 Remember that the maximum speed of anything, or anyone, is less than the speed of light, which travels on the light cone at 45º (π/4) to the (t,x) axes in whoever’s time frame we are considering.
 If someone travels at just under the speed of light, their x and t axes as Abel sees them are virtually coincident, with 𝝷 just under 45º, or π/4 radians.

-This also means that the light cone, the invariant in any oberver’s space-time, must bisect the angle between any oberver’s t and x axes, so that the speed of light measures the same in anyone’s coordinates.
+This also means that the light cone, the invariant in any observer’s space-time, must bisect the angle between any observer’s t and x axes, so that the speed of light measures the same in anyone’s coordinates.
 The faster the observer travels, the narrower the angle between your t and x axes.

 Space traveller “paradox” continued